-57. The building which looks into the same square, facing southward, is a temple of Balaram.
+57. The building which looks into the same square, facing south-

+Temple of Balaram.
+Ward, is a temple of Balaram.
 It has no architectural pretensions, being in the shape of two native huts placed alongside each other; the front one being a verandah opening in front with three arches, and the one farther back being the abode of Balaram.

-Third temple. is a much finer one than the last, though not nearly so good as the temple of Krishna.
+58. The building on the east side of the square, and facing west, so good as the temple of Krishna.
 Its frontage shows three doors, the centre one being higher than the other two, and all being of the pointed arch shape.
 They are each surmounted by a square containing, in relief, the same device which we saw in the finer structure, namely, two lions and a cup.
 The top of this building is in three domes, all of the pointed form, and finished off with pinnacles, and the central dome is higher than the two side ones; it is both higher in position (as the frontage of the building rises towards the centre) and it is larger in form.
 Between the doors, and across the top of the face, there is a good deal of tracery-work executed in relief in the brick-work.